geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 This page explains the document data model (i.e. the set of entities and their relationships stored in Firebase) for GGC, along with a rationale for the design decisions that we've made along the way.

-:::warning Last Update: October 2025
+:::warning Last Update: March 2026
 :::

 There is also a [Cloud Storage Data Model](./cloud-storage-data-model.md).